reenas/VR101/tools-to-build-vr-content.md

 ### PC VR

 PC VR Headsets are headsets that provide the best possible VR experiences as of now.
-These headsets needs to be connected to a PC to be used.
+These headsets need to be connected to a PC to be used.
 It utilizes the computer's graphics capabilities to render the VR experience in real-time.

 Most of the PC VR Headsets can track your presence in the 3D Space, which means you can walk around in the 3D space like you walk in the real-world.